Sumit00003/Samyog/README.md

 ✅ Prerequisites
 Ensure the following dependencies and requirements are met:

-Python 3.x

-Wine (for compiling Windows binaries on Linux)

-PyInstaller (installed via Wine or natively on Windows)
+Python 3.x, Wine (for compiling Windows binaries on Linux), PyInstaller (installed via Wine or natively on Windows)

-Modules:

-pyfiglet

-rich

-keylogger (custom, assumed to be in the project)

-Custom modules: Hidden_directorys, searching_subdomains, logo, Spider

-Wordlists (custom or default paths in the tool)
+Modules: pyfiglet, rich, keylogger (custom, assumed to be in the project) Custom modules: Hidden_directorys, searching_subdomains, logo, Spider, Wordlists (custom or default paths in the tool Install dependencies: pip install pyfiglet rich

-Install dependencies:

-pip install pyfiglet rich

 🛠 Installation

 Clone the repository:
 git clone https://github.com/yourusername/SAMYOGA.git
 cd SAMYOGA

 ⚙️ Usage

 Run the tool using:
 python samyoga.py
 You will see an ASCII welcome screen and available commands like:
 Available Commands:
  use : Use a specific tool